rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ### description.txt

 This should explain what your mod does.
 Be concise without being vague.
-It should be short in length because it will be displayed in the mod store.
+It should be short because it will be displayed in the content installer.

-For example:
+Good example:

-    GOOD: Adds soups, cakes, bakes and juices.
+    Adds soup, cakes, bakes and juices.
 The food mod which supports the most ingredients.

+Don't do this:

-    BAD:  The food mod for Minetest.
+    (BAD)  The food mod for Minetest.

 ### screenshot.png